safikulalam96/safikulalam96/README.md

 ## 🌱 What I'm Learning Next

-- Diving deeper into advanced React patterns and state management.
+- Diving to the backend .
-- Learning TypeScript for better JavaScript development.
+- Learning TypeScript for better JavaScript development and node.js mongodb.
 - Exploring new tools and frameworks to stay updated with industry trends.

 Thank you for visiting my GitHub profile!
 Feel free to check out my repositories and get in touch!

 ---

-*This README was generated with ❤️ by [Your Name](https://github.com/yourusername)*
+*This README was generated with ❤️ by Safikul Alam(https://github.com/safikulalam96)*